3 horizontal lines, burger

 I am using a special character that kind of says, hey, this server is accessible from any address, enjoy!
 Don't forget to remove this special character after debugging or after deploying to a live server.

-And that's about it, but not quite.
-If, of course, your site is not yet styled, then you can safely skip this chapter to the end.
-But let's be honest, most likely you already have some styling on your site and that's why you're reading this article.
-Because you want to complete the layout/styling of the site, or more specifically, the layout/styling of 404, 500 and other responses from the server.
+If, of course, your site isn't styled yet, you can safely skip this chapter.
+But let's be honest, you probably already have some styling on your site, and that's why you're reading this article.

 And after completing all the steps described above, you expect to see something like this:

 The client failed to get static files from the server.
 This is confirmed by the developer console.
-So, how do we get styles, scripts, and media from the server?

 To fix this, we need to slightly change the command to start the development server.
 Namely, start the server without any protective mechanisms, that is, instead of the command: